-The course offerings, regulations, fees, and other materials appearing in this catalog are announcements.
-Nothing contained herein is to be constructed as representing contractual obligations of Presbyterian College, which reserves the right to change its courses of instruction fees, changes for room and board, and general academic regulations without notice, should circumstances warrant in the judgment of the college.
-Course listed in this catalog may not be offered every year.
+The course offerings, regulations, fees and other materials appearing in this catalog are announcements.
+Nothing contained herein is to be construed as representing contractual obligations of Presbyterian College, which reserves the right to change its courses of instruction fees, changes for room and board, and general academic regulations without notice, should circumstances warrant in the judgment of the college.
+The Provost must approve any deviations from stated policies and procedures.
+Courses listed in this catalog may not be offered every year.
 The Registrar will publish an official list of courses to be offered before the beginning of each term.